leta199/Rejection-Sampling/README.md

 *Statistics is fun!*

-We will use R to generate data from the following gamma function and overlay the probability density function to show that the data follows the gamma function.
+We will use R to generate data from the following gamma function and overlay the probability density function to show that the data follows the gamma function when x >= 5

    <img width="340" height="77" alt="Image" src="https://github.com/user-attachments/assets/1af3f8ce-0295-40cd-904f-05885e4c2758" />